ABOUT US

 The museum was incorporated as a non-profit organization under the name of the Northampton Historical Society in 1905 by a group of city residents.
 In 1989, the museum began doing business as Historic Northampton to avoid confusion with the Northampton Historical Commission, a city board established in 1973 to safeguard the city's historical resources.
 In 2012, the museum's name was officially changed to Historic Northampton.

-The Society is governed by a board of trustees.
-Daily operations are managed by staff members and volunteers.
+Historic Northampton is governed by a board of trustees.

 The museum was incorporated as a non-profit organization under the name of the Northampton Historical Society in 1905 by a group of city residents.
 In 1989, the museum began doing business as Historic Northampton to avoid confusion with the Northampton Historical Commission, a city board established in 1973 to safeguard the city's historical resources.
 In 2012, the museum's name was officially changed to Historic Northampton.